-The Mashin Hero Wataru Series (魔神英雄伝ワタル; Mashin Eiyūden Wataru) is a gag-filling, whimsical Super Robot fantasy adventure television Anime Trilogy that stretched from the late 80's to the end of The '90s, co-created by Sunrise under their House Pseudonym, "Hajime Yatate", and Sakura Wars creator Ouji Hiroi.
+The Mashin Hero Wataru Series (魔神英雄伝ワタル; Mashin Eiyūden Wataru) is a gag-filling, whimsical fantasy adventure super robot anime television series that stretched from the late 80's to the end of 90's, co-created by Sunrise under their House Pseudonym, "Hajime Yatate", and Sakura Wars creator Ouji Hiroi.

 Throughout his journey, Wataru is accompanied by two of the finest warriors Soukaizan has to offer: a Dual Wielding Samurai by the name of Shibaraku Tsurugibe, who trains Wataru in the way of the sword, and Himiko Shinobibe, a spirited young Kunoichi, through all forms of problem-solving, battles, drama, laughter, and a whole lot of fun.

 The first two installments were immensely popular with the Japanese and East Asian demographics that it spawned lengthy Original Video Animation to serve as Prequels to their next respective installments note , as well as spinning out separate stories in the form of radio dramas that focused on the backgrounds of individual characters.

 To celebrate the 30th anniversary of the Wataru series, Sunrise and BANDAI SPIRITS' Tamashii Nations toy brand kicked off a new Web Animation titled Mashin Hero Wataru: The Seven Spirits of Ryujinmaru starting its release on April 10, 2020.

 The titles presented for this series are as follows:

 - Shin Mashin Hero Wataru: Mashinzan-hen (1989; OVA spin-off)